11th January 2021

 Dear Parents and Guardians,

 I wish you all ongoing good health and will be in touch in the coming days.

-Mrs F. Gallagher
+Mrs Fiona Gallagher